-The Preferred Approach for the South East Region is reliable, sustainable and resilient to climate change, based on the following:
+The Preferred Approach for the South West Region is reliable, sustainable and resilient to climate change, based on the following:

-- The process of assessing performance of existing and future abstractions is based on conservative standards on water availability. - The Feasible Options must be assessed to be sustainable at a plan level. - The approach appraisal process utilises a multi criteria assessment where the assessment criteria are based on the objectives of the Strategic Environmental Assessment. - With the Preferred Approach in place, approximately 60% of the 2044 demand will be supplied by interconnected systems (including existing schemes).
-This will provide operational flexibility and increased resilience.
-Most of the remaining 2044 demand will be supplied from local groundwater systems. - Sixty-six sources will be decommissioned through supply rationalisation.
-This provides the benefit of abandoning seven potentially unsustainable surface water abstractions.
+- The process of assessing performance of existing and future abstractions is based on conservative standards on water availability. - The Feasible Options must be assessed to be sustainable at a plan level. - The approach appraisal process utilises a multi criteria assessment where the assessment criteria are based on the objectives of the Strategic Environmental Assessment. - The Preferred Approach will result in 90% of the volume supplied provided by larger interconnected systems (offering operational flexibility and increased resilience), 7% supplied from groundwater systems with natural storage that increases reliability, and the remaining 3% supplied from sustainable surface water sources. - The number of sources will reduce from 297 to 237.
+This facilitates the removal of nine (9) potentially unsustainable surface water abstraction sites and reduction to sustainable levels of a further 18 surface water abstractions.

 The reliability of our water supplies is also dependent on the standard of our network infrastructure.
-The Study Area Technical Reports (Appendices 1-3) outline a number of vulnerable critical assets within each Study Area.
+The Study Area Technical Reports appended to the RWRP-SW outline a number of vulnerable critical assets within each Study Area.
 These critical assets will be replaced or rehabilitated as part of the development of the Preferred Approach, reducing the risk of outage across our supplies.